19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Conversion from non-credit society to credit society

-16A\.—(1) A non-credit society shall not provide any financial service without the written approval of the Registrar.
+16A\.—(1) A non-credit society shall not provide any financial service.

 [23/2008]

+[Act 3 of 2018 wef 22/04/2019]

-(2) A non-credit society shall apply to the Registrar for his written approval under subsection (1) in such form and manner as may be prescribed.
+(2) A non‑credit society that intends to provide any financial service must apply to the Registrar, in such manner as may be prescribed, for the Registrar’s written approval to become a credit society.

-[23/2008]
+[Act 3 of 2018 wef 22/04/2019]

 (3) Every application made by a non-credit society under subsection (2) shall be accompanied by such fee as may be prescribed.